jamesonfajardo/flexstrap/README.md

 # Flexstrap
 Flexstrap is a responsive library that is based on flexbox, and can be used alongside bootstrap.

-Unlike bootstrap's row + col- class, flexstrap only needs to include the class in the parent element and it will automatically columnize it's child elements depending on the given pixels.
+Unlike bootstrap's row + col- class, flexstrap's columnizer only needs to include the class in the parent element and it will automatically format its child elements to column depending on the given pixels.

 # Syntax
-Flexstrap accepts inputs from 300px up to 1200px with 50px intervals
+Flexstrap columnizer accept inputs from 300px up to 1200px with 50px intervals
-Always include the class **`f1`** (flex center) then the flexstrap class.
+Always include the class **`f1`** (flex center) then the flexstrap columnizer class.
 More combinations will be provided after the sample codes

 ![#00FA9A](https://placehold.it/15/00FA9A/000000?text=+) .col--3 `format child elements to column if width is less than 300px`